 No summer evening is complete without watching—and sometimes catching—fireflies.
 There are about 2000 different species of lightning bugs, and there's still a lot that scientists don't know about them.
 Here are a few things we do know.

 Up close, it's easier to see that fireflies are beetles.
 And like all other beetles, they have hardened forewings.
-Fireflies use the forewings—also called elytra—for balance while in flight.
+Fireflies use their forewings—also called elytra—for balance while in flight.

-According to LiveScience, the light is produced when oxygen is mixed with a pigment called luciferin, an enzyme called luciferase, and a chemical that provides cells with energy called adenosine triphosphate.
+According to LiveScience, the light is produced when oxygen is mixed with a pigment called luciferin, an enzyme called luciferase, and a chemical called adenosine triphosphate that provides cells with energy.
 The final part of the formula is uric acid crystals, which are located in the cells that make the light and shine the light away from the firefly's body.
 (The light-emitting part of the firefly is called a photic organ, by the way.)

-4. Each species has its own flash pattern.
+4. Each firefly species has its own flash pattern.

-6. Flashing fireflies almost don’t exist west of the Rocky Mountains.
+6. Flashing fireflies are rare west of the Rocky Mountains.

-There are a few rare exceptions, but for the most part, flashing fireflies don't live west of the Rockies.
-Why?
-Well, no one is really sure.
-Whereas flashing fireflies communicate with their flickers, non-flashing ones use phermones to stay in touch with one another.
+There are a few exceptions [PDF], but for the most part, flashing fireflies don't live west of the Rockies.
+Whereas flashing fireflies communicate with their flickers, non-flashing ones use pheromones to stay in touch with one another.